 Every metaphysical science, including numerology, is about recognizing the hidden relationships between the visible and the invisible, the obvious and the obscure, matter and energy.
 Nothing stands alone in this universe.
 Everything is connected to everything else.
 It is simply a matter of following a thread.
 Sometimes the connections are obvious.
 Sometimes they are not.

-The concept that your name as given at birth reveals much about you as a human being; your personality, your likes and dislikes, your talents and your weaknesses, may be somewhat strange on the surface, but a closer look offers a different picture.
+The concept that the name you were given at birth can reveal a great deal about your personality, likes and dislikes, your talents and weaknesses may sound strange on the surface, but a closer look offers a different picture.

 River has a Heart's Desire of 5, meaning movement, freedom, dynamism, and change.
-Its Personality number is 22, revealing that it is one of the most powerful forces in nature.
-It slices through obstacles.
-The 9 Expression means that it gives of itself for the well-being of all.
+Its Personality number is 22, revealing that it is one of the most powerful forces in nature, slicing through obstacles.
+The 9 Expression means it gives of itself for the well-being of all.

-Tree provides a wonderful array of numbers, beginning with its 1 Heart's Desire, suggesting its independence and its strong will to survive.
-A tree's upright form itself suggests the 1.
-Its Personality number is 11, showing its spiritual nature its reaching up toward heaven and its inspirational influence to all.
-Its 3 Expression symbolizes the ability to communicate both its spiritual power and beauty.
+Tree provides a wonderful array of numbers, beginning with its 1 Heart's Desire suggesting independence and a strong will to survive - the tree's upright form even looks like a 1.
+Its Personality number, 11, shows its spiritual nature reaching toward heaven and its inspirational influence to all.
+With a 3 Expression, tree symbolizes the ability to communicate both its spiritual power and beauty.

-Even in those early days, when Neanderthals roamed the earth and Homo Sapiens were the future (has anything really changed?), we had the intuitive connection down pretty good.
-We didn't use soft smacking sounds when we were about to be overrun by a herd of big hairy elephants, and we didn't scream and roar in pure panic when we wanted to express warm and fuzzy feelings for each other.
-(Although I have known some people ....... well, better save that one for some other time.)
+Even in those early days when Neanderthals roamed the earth and Homo Sapiens were the future, we had the intuitive connection down well.
+We didn't use soft smacking sounds when we were about to be overrun by a herd of big hairy elephants, and we didn't scream in pure panic when we wanted to express warm and fuzzy feelings.
+(Although I have known some people ....... well, better save that for another time.)

-Today, the same intuitive understanding, albeit more developed and fine-tuned, applies when we name a child, or assign a word to a newly invented object, or anything else we need to name.
-You may wonder though, if this naming of little people is not far from perfect.
-After all, if it is just a matter of intuition, we will probably screw it up quite often.
-Actually, I believe it is perfect to such an extend that we could not mess it up even if we tried.
+Today, the same intuitive understanding, albeit more developed and fine-tuned, applies when we name a child or assign a word to a newly invented object, pet, or business.
+But can names – especially names given at birth before we even “know” the child – really reflect who they are?
+After all, if it’s just a matter of intuition, we will probably screw it up quite often.
+But in my 40+ years of research and thousands of personal consultations, I have come to believe we could not mess it up if we tried.

-The mother has known the child since long before she even became pregnant.
-The father ditto, of course.
-The connection has always been there.
-And when the baby is named, the intuitive connection is powerful.
-Even when I hear stories about misspellings, last minute changes, and so forth, I consider those to be the final touches to make sure the child receives the proper name.
+Parents know the child even before realizing they are pregnant, and their intuitive connection is palpable.
+Even when I hear stories about misspellings, last minute changes, and so forth, I consider them to be final touches to ensure the child receives the proper name.